 Since searching for that relieving understanding unavoidably led to us becoming extremely upset angry, egocentric and alienated, it makes sense that we have had to employ a great deal of block-out or denial of just how upset we became; to keep with the analogy, we have had to hide very deep inside Plato’s cave of darkness.
-(See F. Essay 15 for analysis of Plato’s cave allegory.)
+(See Video/F. Essay 11 for analysis of Plato’s cave allegory.)

 It follows then that it would be a bold person indeed who would venture outside the ‘cave’ and face the exposing and confronting light of truth and admit the full extent of how upset we humans really are, and how estranged from our original innocent instinctive soulful true selves we have become, but that is exactly what the great Scottish psychiatrist R.D.
 Laing did!

-Laing is one of the most quoted thinkers in my books about the human condition, and for good reason, because Laing admitted how profoundly estranged or alienated we humans have become — almost completely blocked-off from the truth of the extent of our self-corruption and from the truth of the amazing and wonderful soulful real world that we lost access to when we had to start living deep inside Plato’s dark cave.
-(See F. Essay 19 for explanation of how we acquired our original instinctive moral soul.)
+Laing is one of the most quoted thinkers in my books and essays about the human condition, and for good reason, because Laing admitted how profoundly estranged or alienated we humans have become—almost completely blocked-off from the truth of the extent of our self-corruption and from the truth of the amazing and wonderful soulful real world that we lost access to when we had to start living deep inside Plato’s dark cave.
+(See F. Essay 21 for explanation of how we acquired our original instinctive moral soul.)

 Ronald David (R.D.)
-Laing (1927–1989) was, as mentioned, a Scottish psychiatrist who spent his life treating mental illness.
+Laing (1927–1989) was, as mentioned, a psychiatrist, and spent his entire life treating mental illness.
 Core to his approach was the belief that insanity could be understood, because it was, as he famously said, ‘a perfectly rational adjustment to an insane world’.
-Laing was soon considered a maverick in his profession, at loggerheads with a medical orthodoxy that considered mental illness ‘un-understandable’ and was content instead to medicate patients and consign them to asylums.
+Laing was soon considered a maverick within his profession, at loggerheads with a medical orthodoxy that considered mental illness ‘un-understandable’, and was content to medicate patients and consign them to asylums.

 ‘We are dead, but think we are alive.
 We are asleep, but think we are awake.
 We are dreaming, but take our dreams to be reality.
 We are the halt, lame, blind, deaf, the sick.
 But we are doubly unconscious.
 We are so ill that we no longer feel ill, as in many terminal illnesses.
 We are mad, but have no insight [into the fact of our madness]’ (Self and Others, 1961, p.38 of 192). (see paragraph 123 of FREEDOM)